mk-fg/lafs-backup-tool/README.md

 Metadata is stored in the same format as in the queue-file (described above).

-One addtion to the queue-file format is a "enc" key, which in example above indicates that file contents are encoded using xz compression.
+One addtion to the queue-file data here is the "enc" key, which in example above indicates that file contents are encoded using xz compression.
 In case of compression (as with most other possible encodings), "size" field doesn't indicate real (decoded) file size.